BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What is price action trading?

 In simple terms, price action trading means making trading decisions based primarily on the price movements of stocks.
-Traders using price action watch how the price moves, like the highs, lows, and patterns, and make trades based on what these movements suggest might happen next.
+Traders using price action watch how the price moves, such as highs, lows, patterns, and make trading decisions based on what these movements may suggest could happen next.

 When you choose price action trading, you may rely on: